Swirl cookies filled with orange jam, these aromatic cookies are sure to please anyone. Easy to change the flavor by using another sort of jam.

 - 1 teaspoon baking powder

-- 3 tablespoons jam of choice (See note)
+- 3 tablespoons jam of choice (Note 2)

-- Flour the working surface and the rolling pin and roll half of the dough into a rectangle, about 1/2 cm/ 0.2 inches thick.
+- Roll and fill: Flour the working surface and the rolling pin and roll half of the dough into a rectangle, about 1/2 cm/ 0.2 inches thick.
 Spread 3 tablespoons of the jam evenly on the dough and roll into a sausage.
 Repeat with the other half of the dough.

-- Wrap the rolls in plastic foil and place in the freezer until about half frozen, about an hour and a half or until they reach a good cutting consistency.
+- Refrigerate: Wrap the rolls in plastic foil and place in the freezer until about half frozen, about an hour and a half, or until they reach a good cutting consistency.

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
 Line two baking trays with parchment paper.